Make an Evolving Synth Lead

 Secrets of an Evolving Synth Lead

-As you can hear for yourself, our synth lead practically sounds like a simple sawtooth waveform.
-Let’s try changing that.
+As you can hear, our synth lead practically sounds like a simple sawtooth waveform.
+Let's try changing that.
 I will tweak the parameters on the selected AM Sync oscillator.
-The critical thing to remember is that ‘ctrlB’ is the main parameter that requires our considerable attention.
-By moving it to the right from its default value, you can hear the AM effect in its most transparent form.
-As a result of moving the mentioned parameter to the right, the frequency is squeezing and becomes dense.
+The critical thing to remember is that 'ctrlB' is the main parameter that requires our considerable attention.
+You can hear the AM effect in its most transparent form by moving it to the right from its default value.
+As a result of moving the mentioned parameter to the right, the frequency squeezes and becomes dense.

-After making a short introduction where I have automated the mentioned parameter and spiced it up with a bit of a delay effect before the drop.
-This is how our result sounds like:
+After making a short introduction, I have automated the mentioned parameter and spiced it up with a bit of a delay effect before the drop.
+This is what our result sounds like:

 ~Full Mix with Automation